johnhaddon/rtd/docs/autoGenerated/GafferScene/Instancer.md

 instances, but it can be used to drive _any_ property of the upstream graph.

 ## user

  Container for user-defined plugs.
 Nodes should never make their own plugs here, so users are free to do as they wish.

 ## out

  The processed output scene.

 ## enabled

  The on/off state of the node.
 When it is off, the node outputs the input scene unchanged.

 ## in

  The input scene

 ## parent

  The object on which to make the instances.
 This must have a "P" primitive variable specifying the location of each instance.

-## __mapping

- None

 ## name

  The name of the location the instances will be generated below.
 This will be parented directly under the parent location.

 ## instance

  The scene to be instanced.
 Use the ${instancer:id}
 variable in the upstream graph to create per-instance variations.